mozilla-services/heka/docs/source/glossary.rst

     PluginRunner
-        A plugin-specific helper object that manages the lifespan of a given plugin and handles most details of interaction w/ the greater Heka environment.
-Comes in six variants, each tailored to a specific plugin type (i.e. `InputRunner`, `SplitterRunner`, `DecoderRunner`,
+        A plugin-specific helper object that manages the lifespan of a given plugin and handles most details of interaction with the greater Heka environment.
+Comes in five variants, each tailored to a specific plugin type: `InputRunner`, `SplitterRunner`, `DecoderRunner`,
-        `FilterRunner`, `EncoderRunner`, `OutputRunner`).
+        `FilterRunner`, and `OutputRunner`.

     PoolSize
         A Heka configuration setting which specifies the number of